Frequently Asked Questions (FAQs)

 What Is Birth Boot Camp?

 Birth Boot Camp is a modern, evidenced-based childbirth curriculum for couples that want to have an amazing pregnancy, birth, and breastfeeding experience.
 Birth Boot Camp courses present the most current facts, information, and resources from midwives, doulas, lactation consultants, chiropractors, and a community of pregnancy, birth, and parenting experts.

 What Childbirth Education Classes Do You Offer?

 We teach a variety of Birth Boot Camp Childbirth education classes and workshops.
 Our classes are designed for mothers, couples, and families that want to be prepared and confident heading into birth and parenting.
 We offer a comprehensive 10-week training program for couples, a six week course for couples planning a hospital birth, the birth at home preparation series, a homebirth express childbirth education program, a labor comfort measures workshop, birth and postpartum planning seminars, a birth refresher class, a pregnancy nutrition and exercise course, and a workshop all about caring for your newborn.
-Please visit our class listing page for full course outlines!
+Our Birth Boot Camp classes have moved.
+Please visit our Sister Site Cleveland Natural Birth for course options for full course outlines!